ricsanfre/pi-cluster/docs/_docs/logging.md

 In Kubernetes, containerized applications that log to `stdout` and `stderr` have their log streams captured and redirected to log files on the nodes (`/var/log/containers`).
 To tail these log files, filter log events, transform the log data, and ship it off to the Elasticsearch logging backend, a process like, fluentd/fluentbit can be used.

 To learn more about kubernetes logging architecture check out [“Cluster-level logging architectures”](https://kubernetes.io/docs/concepts/cluster-administration/logging) from the official Kubernetes docs.
-The loggin architecture using [node-level log agents](https://kubernetes.io/docs/concepts/cluster-administration/logging/#using-a-node-logging-agent) is the one implemented with fluentbit/fluentd log collectors.
+Logging architecture using [node-level log agents](https://kubernetes.io/docs/concepts/cluster-administration/logging/#using-a-node-logging-agent) is the one implemented with fluentbit/fluentd log collectors.
 Fluentbit/fluentd proccess run in each node as a kubernetes' daemonset with enough privileges to access to host file system where container logs are stored (`/var/logs/containers` in K3S implementation).

 [Fluentbit and fluentd official helm charts](https://github.com/fluent/helm-charts) deploy the fluentbit/fluentd pods as privileged daemonset.